rladies/rladiesguide/content/rocur/admin guide/index.en.md

 Account admin can recruit potential curators in a variety of ways:
 * The R-Ladies Community Slack;
 * Reaching out to organizers of different R-Ladies chapters;
-* A general call on the @RLadiesGlobal or @WeAreRLadies Twitter handles
+* A general call on the @RLadiesGlobal or @WeAreRLadies Twitter handles;
 * Individual outreach to specific R-Ladies community members you admire!

 In line with R-Ladies' mission, this account aims to spotlight female and minority genders (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender) and their great work in R. Featured curators come from a diversity of professions and have a range of experiences in R, from novice to expert.
 Currently, we do not have a protocol for individuals to curate more than one time.